Irish Porridge Recipe (Traditional Steel-Cut Oats)

 Irish Porridge Ingredients

-- Water or milk for cooking
+- Water or milk - milk gives a creamier finish

 How to Make Irish Porridge